wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">Time series</td>
-<td>Collection of unique data points over time.
-The data points are related to a specific metrics on specific source, with specific point tags.
-In Wavefront query language, you use a ts() function to describe a time series. <strong>See also:</strong> Continuous time series and Discrete time series.</td>
+<td markdown="span">A time series is a data set that consists of a sequence of data points over time.
+Each data point in a time series combines a single data value with a unique timestamp.
+Every time series is identified by unique metadata (combination of metric name, source name, and point tag values).
+In the Wavefront query language, you use the [ts() function](ts_function.html) to describe and visualize a time series. <strong>See also:</strong> Continuous time series and Discrete time series.</td>
 </tr>
 <tr>
 <td>&nbsp;</td>